 They will create conflict between people.
 Narcissists actually thrive off drama, especially when they’re not the centre of attention, they will play others off against each other, play them against you with words like. ” they talk about you behind your back.”
 Or ” they don’t really like you, to make you doubt who’s actually your friend and what’s wrong with you, they provoke to cause arguments with you, usually so they can blame it all on you.
 Narcissists will also happily spread, gossip, rumours and your innermost secrets, especially to those you didn’t want to know.
 This is a massive drain to your confidence.

-If your still dealing with them, if they’ve said someone is talking about you, go and ask that person and see what their version of events is, narcissistic people lie so they might have not said anything, those who want to talk about you, that’s up to them, those people don’t deserve to be a part of your life anyway the narcissist did you a favour.
+If you’re still dealing with them, if they’ve said someone is talking about you, go and ask that person and see what their version of events is, narcissistic people lie so they might not have said anything, those who want to talk about you, that’s up to them, those people don’t deserve to be a part of your life anyway the narcissist did you a favour.

 They will learn all your insecurities, vulnerabilities and weaknesses.
 Then they will use them all against you, anything that hurt you in your past.
 Anything that’s dear to you, any secrets you ever told, they will pick on these, point them out as often as they can, tell others about them.
 This leaves your vulnerabilities wide open and is soul-destroying that someone you loved so much is happy to use everything that hurts the most against you.